mandysulli/crypto_diversity_workshop/README.md

  Using samtools coverage command when obtain the breadth of coverage and depth of coverage for each sample.
 This will help us determine which samples will move forward in the analysis

  ### Fourteenth script - 13_gatk_1.sh

+ This steps sets read groups and marks duplicates.

  ### Fifteenth script - 14_gatk_haplo.sh

  ### Sixteenth script - 15_converttobed.sh

+ This script converts the reference genomes to bed format for the next step

  ### Seventeenth script - 16_gatk_genomics_db_import.sh